“It always seems impossible, until it’s done.” – Nelson Mandela

 A good place to start is to have the family take your state’s hunter education training.
 You and your family will learn about safe firearm practices, hunting laws, the hunting regulations and firearm laws pertaning your city, county, and state.

-I am a big proponent of the first rifle being a bolt action, they are simple, reliable, robust, and seemingly have infinite ammo options.
+My own personal preference for a first rifle is being a bolt action, they are simple, reliable, robust, and seemingly have infinite ammo options.
 As the young shooter matures into an adult and develops more skill, experience, and strength the bolt can be fed much more powerful loads for elk and larger game.
 They are inherently safer for the inexperienced shooter.
-Bolt-action rifles they lend themselves to teaching the good habits (such as keeping the rifle in the shooting position) and shooting prone that I want to instill.
-As a range safety officer, firearms instructor, and mentor it is easier for me to see that the action is open and clear on a bolt-action rifle.
+Bolt-action rifles lend themselves to teaching good habits (such as keeping the rifle in the shooting position) and shooting prone that I want to instill.
+The range safety officer, firearms instructor, and mentor will find it easier to see that the action is open and clear on a bolt-action rifle.

-My second choice for the action for the beginner hunter in a deer rifle is the lever action.
-Toni and I own and shoot more lever action rifles than any other action type, they fit our style of hunting and the terrain we hunt in, we have a love for their history.
-They are the backbone of our youth shooting programs in our school and camps.
-Though not as easy to see if the chamber and magazine are clear, it is easy see that the lever is down, therefore I know the action is open and safe.
-A draw back is they are more complicated with many more parts, harder to clean, and can jam for the beginning shooter.
+My second choice for the action for the beginning hunter in a deer rifle is the lever action.
+Toni and I own and shoot more lever action rifles than any other action type, they fit our style of hunting and the terrain we hunt in, we have a love for their history (maybe all those westerns I watched as a kid were a bigger influence than I want to admit.
+The lever action rifle is the backbone of our youth shooting programs in our school and camps.
+Though not as easy to see if the chamber and magazine are clear, it is easy to see that the lever is down, therefore I know the action is open and safe.
+A drawback is they are more complicated with many more parts, harder to clean, and can jam for the beginning shooter.
 Lever actions cannot be shot in a prone position without developing the bad habit of taking the firearm out of the shooting position.
 Lastly, there are fewer options of ammo for them.
 Many older lever actions or replicas have lower pressure limits than bolt-action rifles.
-Also many lever action rifles have tubular magazine which require flat, round nose, or soft poly point ammo.
-With the cartridges being stacked bullets to primer.
-If bullets have sharp points with sufficient recoil discharging the ammo in the magazine is likely causing injury to the firearm, the shooter, and bystanders.
+Also many lever action rifles have tubular magazine which require flat, round nose, or soft poly point ammo because the cartridges are stacked bullets to primer in the magazine.

-Pump action rifles for big game can be found in vintage rifles but not common today, they have similar pros and cons as the lever action.
-Many have tubular magazines and less robust actions, therefore must be feed lower pressure ammo that are round-nose, flat, or soft-poly tiped.
+Pump action rifles for big game can be found in vintage rifles but are not common today, they have similar pros and cons as the lever action.
+Many have tubular magazines and less robust actions, therefore must be fed lower pressure ammo that are round-nose, flat, or soft-poly tiped.

 Safe, dependable, and uncommon today.
 There are some new survival rifles being offered in single barreled models, target guns, and period guns being offered today.
 A draw back with them is they cannot be loaded in the prone position.